‘Art from the heart is an act of justice and liberation—most importantly the unification of humanity.’— Jimmy Longoria

-Born and raised on a farm in South Texas, Jimmy studied at the School of the Art Institute of Chicago and Pitzer College in Claremont, California, learning from such masters of art as Rufino Tamayo and José Luis Cuevas, as well as business and creativity gurus Peter Drucker, Gene Rodenberry, Edwards Deming, and Isaac Asimov.
-This mentoring honed his talent and forged a vision of giving back to the community through art.
+Born and raised on a farm in South Texas, Jimmy studied at the School of the Art Institute of Chicago and Pitzer College in Claremont, California, learning from such masters of art as Rufino Tamayo and José Luis Cuevas, as well as creativity and business gurus Peter Drucker, Gene Rodenberry, Edwards Deming, and Isaac Asimov.

-Jimmy is the only Chicano/Latino/Hispanic to be awarded a Bush Foundation Artist Fellowship, and he is the only Minnesotan to have art in the permanent collection of Chicago’s National Museum of Mexican Art, the largest collection of Mexican Art outside Mexico.
+Among Jimmy’s many distinctions, he is the only Chicano to be awarded a Bush Foundation Fine Artist Fellowship, and the only Minnesotan to have art on permanent display in Chicago’s National Museum of Mexican Art.
 Jimmy’s art was chosen to represent all of Hispanic Art for the 25th anniversary symposium of the Hispanic Association on Corporate Responsibility, a national gathering of influential Hispanic leaders, government officials, and Fortune 100 corporate executives.

 Jimmy’s unique and signature painting style is recognized for its dazzling color, contrast and multiple layers created with hundreds if not thousands of brush strokes.
 This mural technique and other forms of massive art-making are passed on to youth through his organization Mentoring Peace Through Art and its two-pronged program: MuralWorks in the Schools, turns whole classrooms into mural companies, where each student is given a job that challenges them to produce results; and MuralWorks in the Streets fully immerses teens in the process of deterring gang graffiti with exuberant community-based art.